marclitchfield/INDEX/README.md

 ####Current status:

 The current implementation of the Visual Code Editor* runs in the context of a web page.
-It parses javascript source code and renders it to the browser.
+It parses javascript source code into a syntax tree and renders it to the browser.
 The editor provides the ability to copy and insert symbols, rename symbols, and create expressions by dragging items from a palette onto the code.
+Currently using jade, less, knockout, PEG.js, jQuery, jQueryUI dragdrop, lo-dash, jasmine, karma, and grunt.

 *Better name to be determined